oogles/vagrant-django/docs/config.rst

 Location: project root (``/opt/app/src/``)

+.. important:: Modification required

 The use and feature set of the ``Vagrantfile`` are beyond the scope of this documentation.
 For more information on the file itself, see `the Vagrant documentation <https://docs.vagrantup.com/v2/vagrantfile/>`_.

+An example ``Vagrantfile`` is included, which only requires minimal configuration to use: The project's name must be included.
+This is done by way of the ``project`` variable defined at the top of the file.
+The existing value (an empty string) should be replaced by your project's name, as a string.

-An example ``Vagrantfile`` is included, but an entirely custom one can be used.
+Alternatively, an entirely custom ``Vagrantfile`` can be used.
 In either case, the following features are of note:

 * **The provisioner**
     The ``provision/scripts/bootstrap.sh`` shell provisioner needs to be included and configured.